edward-df/lp-mill/README.md

-Hello world
+# Hello world
-Eddie was here.
+## Eddie was here.
-Graham was also here.
+## Graham was also here.

+# Our To Do List
+1. Understand github workflow
+2. Make life easier.